HL7/davinci-alerts/input/pagecontent/guidance.md

 - When receiving a notification from the Sender, the  Recipient/Intermediary SHALL interpret missing data elements within resource instances as data not present in the Sender's systems.

-- In situations where information on a particular data element is missing and the  Sender knows the precise reason for the absence of data, the Sender SHALL provide the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
+- If a particular data element is missing and the Sender knows the precise reason for the absence of data, then the Sender **SHALL** provide the reason for the missing information using "null" values from the value set where they exist or using the dataAbsentReason extension (The assumption is that system implementers will, wherever possible, automate the population of missing values with "null" values without requiring - but providing the option for - manual entry).

 - Notification Recipient/Intermediary SHALL be able to process resource instances containing data elements asserting missing information without generating an error or causing the application to fail.